 According to the Veteran’s Health Administration, more than 50% of veterans receiving care at their facilities experience chronic pain (i.e., pain that lasts more than 12 weeks).
 In fact, between 2000 and 2011, approximately 5,000,000 veterans were diagnosed with one or more musculoskeletal injuries or disorders.
 These include any pain related to injuries of the bones, muscles, nerves and/or connective tissues.

 Considering the wind blast impact of an Improvised Explosive Device (IED), that is hardly surprising.
-According to Scientific American, the wind black of an IED is more than 530 kilometers per hour.
-By comparison, the wind blast of a Category 5 hurricane is 250 kilometers per hour.
+According to Scientific American, the blast wind of an IED is more than 530 kilometers per hour.
+By comparison, the blast wind of a Category 5 hurricane is 250 kilometers per hour.

 Of course, when it comes to veterans, one also cannot forget the deadly combination of Post-Traumatic Stress Disorder (PTSD) and chronic pain.
 In fact, a recent University of Michigan study shows that opioid deaths among veterans rose 65% between 2010 and 2016.